sven765/externaleditor.sh/README.md

 the same directory as this script!
 (You can also define them as environmental variables, e.g. in ~/.profile.)
-You can copy from the following examples and uncomment (remove the "#" at the beginning of the line).
+You can copy from the following examples and uncomment (remove the "#" at the beginning of the line.

-Variable "externaleditor": The external editor you want to use.
+**Variable "externaleditor"**: The external editor you want to use.
 Examples:

 ```